LychmanIT/VacancyDiary/README.md

 composer require --dev laravel/dusk php artisan dusk:install
 ```
+Dont forget to create *.env* file with your configuration data.

 #### Testing
 Before testing its recommend to create some temp users and vacancies.
 Just run(the users password is equal to its email):